HuStmpHrrr/site-source/blog/content/posts/compare-dots.rst

    \frac{\Gamma \vdash S <: T \quad \Gamma \vdash T <: U}{\Gamma \vdash S <: U} (Trans)

-Relying in transitivity, we can derive `z1` having type `Bar` immediately.
+Relying on transitivity, we can derive `z1` having type `Bar` immediately.
 However, such derivation can only be made possible, if `x` is in the context to begin with.
 Namely, there needs to be some instance of `Foo` we can refer to: note that path dependent types only works for existing variables.
 We refer to this characteristic of